guille-mas/kubeflow-gke/README.md

 ## Step by step deployment of a GKE cluster with Kubeflow and Istio

+1. Double check each item at the Pre-requisites section
-1. Install gcloud cli and kfctl cli.
-The later can be installed in some OSs with `make deps-macos` or `make deps-linux`
+1. Install kfctl locally with `make deps-macos` or `make deps-linux`
 1. Run `make auth-gcloud`
 1. Run `make gcp-build`
 1. Run `make kubeflow-build`